NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 NetApp DataOps Toolkit for Kubernetes
 =========

 The NetApp DataOps Toolkit for Kubernetes is a Python library that makes it simple for developers, data scientists, DevOps engineers, and data engineers to perform various data management tasks within a Kubernetes cluster.
 Some of the key capabilities that the toolkit provides are the ability to provision a new persistent volume or data science workspace, the ability to almost instantaneously clone a volume or workspace, the ability to almost instantaneously save off a snapshot of a volume or workspace for traceability/baselining, and the ability to move data between S3 compatible object storage and a Kubernetes persistent volume.
+The toolkit also includes an MCP server that exposes many of the capabilities as "tools" that can be utilized by AI agents.

 ## Compatibility